 Submitted amicus brief on behalf of the National Association of Home Builders, Home Builders Association of Tennessee, and Home Builders Association of Greater Knoxville to the Tennessee Supreme Court in West Bend Mutual Ins.
 Co. v.
 Healy Homes, LLC, arguing that the Tennessee Supreme Court should follow a narrower construction of the standard “Pollution Exclusion” in a CGL policy.

 Submitted amicus brief on behalf of Associated General Contractors of America (“AGC”) and Texas Building Branch—AGC, in support of Austin Bridge & Road, L.P. (“ABR”) in San Antonio River Authority v.
 Austin Bridge & Road, L.P., — S.W.3d —, 2020 WL 2097347 (Tex.
 May 1, 2020).
-After arbitrator denied River Authority’s plea of governmental immunity, River Authority objected to continuation of arbitration and filed suit against contractors in district court, contending that it lacked authority to agree to mandatory arbitration.
+After arbitrator denied River Authority’s plea of governmental immunity, River Authority objected to continuation of the arbitration and filed suit against contractors in the district court, contending that it lacked authority to agree to mandatory arbitration.
 Texas Supreme Court found for ABR and held that the River Authority had authority under the Local Government Code to agree to arbitrate disputes arising from a construction contract.

 Obtained multi-million dollar settlement for a general contractor in a dispute involving coverage for a complex construction defect suit, in which primary and excess insurers all denied coverage.

 Obtained summary judgment for general contractor client in declaratory judgment action filed by client’s liability insurer.
-Insurer denied coverage for underlying lawsuit involving alleged defects in construction of a municipal sports complex and filed suit seeking a declaratory judgment that it owed no duty to defend or indemnify the general contractor based on the “Breach of Contract Exclusion” endorsement in the policy.
-Court held that breach of contract exclusion did not apply to allegations of property damage caused by the defective work of client’s subcontractors, and insurer owed a duty to defend.
+Insurer denied coverage for underlying lawsuit involving alleged defects in the construction of a municipal sports complex and filed suit seeking a declaratory judgment that it owed no duty to defend or indemnify the general contractor based on the “Breach of Contract Exclusion” endorsement in the policy.
+Court held that breach of contract exclusion did not apply to allegations of property damage caused by the defective work of the client’s subcontractors, and the insurer owed a duty to defend.
 Mt.
 Hawley Ins.
 Co. v.
 Slay Engineering / Texas Multi-Chem / Huser Construction Company, LLC, No. 5-18-CV-00252-OLG, 2018 WL 3946547 (W.D.
 Tex.
 Aug.
 15, 2018).

 Speaking Engagements & Presentations